raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_5.md

 **Solving problems and achieving goals**
 Part of being a 'practical' subject involves showing female students that computing can help to solve problems that are important to them, and that it can help them to achieve their goals:
 + Research in the United States has suggested that female undergraduates are more likely to have goals related to helping others compared to male computing students, and that they do not always recognise the opportunities that computer science affords to meet these goals ([Lewis et al., 2019](https://dl.acm.org/doi/abs/10.1145/3291279.3339426))
-+ Increasing the relevance of computing to students' lives has been shown to improve engagement of female undergraduates, producing a gender balance in the courses taken and resulting in improved retention of students over time ([Guzdial and Tew, 2006](https://dl.acm.org/doi/abs/10.1145/1151588.1151597))
++ Increasing the relevance of computing to students' lives has been shown to increase engagement of female undergraduates, producing a gender balance in the courses taken and resulting in improved retention of students over time ([Guzdial and Tew, 2006](https://dl.acm.org/doi/abs/10.1145/1151588.1151597))

 This GBIC study is the first piece of research to focus on how secondary school–aged students are affected by increasing the sense of relevance of computing through solving real-world problems.